ikbenmacje/PoseTrackActor/README.md

 - Open GazeboOsc
 - From whithin GazeboOsc click "file" and then "load" and navigate to the folder you just downloaded and open "poseTrack.gzs"
 - This will open the stage with the python actor and it wil start running the actor
-*The first time the actor will probably not load because the Python file loaded before the site-packages dir with the Python libs*
+*The first time the actor will probably not load*
 - Click on the python actor in te textfiled and hit enter to reload the python file

 ## Pose Tracking

 Mediapipe documentatiopn [here](https://developers.google.com/mediapipe/solutions/vision/pose_landmarker)
+You need to also download the pose_landmarker.task file from the above URL

 The MediaPipe Pose Landmarker task lets you detect landmarks of human bodies in an image or video.
 You can use this task to identify key body locations, analyze posture, and categorize movements.